thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

     .error-icon {
       @include icon;
+      // error specific styles...
     }

     .info-icon {
       @include icon;
+      // info specific styles...
     }

-From a maintenance perspective it is just as good as the `@extend` example, not so from a performance perspective though.
-This is what it's compiled as:
+This will generate the following CSS:

     :::css
     .error-icon {
       transition: background-color ease .2s;
       margin: 0 .5em;
+      // error specific styles...
     }

     .info-icon {
       transition: background-color ease .2s;
       margin: 0 .5em;
+      // info specific styles...
     }

-Notice how the rules themselves are duplicated when `@include` is used.
+From a maintenance perspective this is just as good as the `@extend` example, but if you are concerned about the CSS output, this is much worse because the properties are duplicated between rules instead of sharing the same selector.

 ## Limitations

-There is a major limitation with placeholder selectors, well `@extend` in general, to always keep in your mind. `@extend` doesn't work when the *extending* selector is in a different `@media` block.
+One limitation with `@extend` that applies to placeholder selectors as well is that it doesn't work between rules in different `@media` blocks.

 Consider the following:

     :::scss
     %icon {